Learn about the service limits in SharePoint for Microsoft 365.

 20,000 instances per organization.

-SharePoint 2013 workflows can run in perpetuity by design if there is no end condition or explicit stop action.
+SharePoint 2013 workflows can run in perpetuity by design if there's no end condition or explicit stop action.

 1 million total terms, having a total of 2 million term labels and 1 million term properties (these limits are for global & site-level terms combined).
 1,000 global term sets and 1,000 global groups.